 The Board of Directors also wishes to confirm that:

-- the Financial Statements for the year ended December 31, 2020, prepared and presented in this Annual Report are in agreement with the underlying books of account and are in conformity with the requirements of the following:
+- the Financial Statements for the year 2019, prepared and presented in this Annual Report are in agreement with the underlying books of account and are in conformity with the requirements of the following:

 - Sri Lanka Accounting Standards;